Subpoena and Warrant Procedures

 Scenario 3

-If they present a warrant do not interfere with their search or seizure.
+If they present a search warrant do not interfere with their search or seizure.
 Immediately inform Libraries Administration.
 If no one in Libraries Administration is available, notify the highest-ranking administrator or manager available.

 When the law enforcement officials leave with library property, they will leave a receipt concerning the items removed.
 Please pass this receipt on to Libraries Administration.